JnyJny/meowmeow/README.md

 ### Concept: MeowMeow - A Stream Encoder/Decoder

-When I was a dewy-eyed kid studying computer science in the <mumbles>, there were an actual plethora of encoding schemes.
+When I was a dewy-eyed kid studying computer science in the &lt;mumbles&gt;, there were an actual plethora of encoding schemes.
 Some of them were for compressing files, some were for packaging files together and others had no purpose but to be excrutiatingly silly.
 An example of